 Bright Lights follows a medically approved health protocol.

-The dispensing of medications at Bright Lights is strongly discouraged except when necessary for the management of your student's health and well-being in an emergency situation.
-Students should not bring non-emergency medications to Bright Lights.
-Parents should consult the physician or pharmacist as the dosage intervals of medications may be adjusted so the times for taking the medication fall outside Bright Lights hours.
+The dispensing of medications at Bright Lights is strongly discouraged except when necessary for the management of your student's health and well-being.
+Parents should consult the physician or pharmacist as the dosage intervals of medications may be adjusted so that the times for taking the medication fall outside Bright Lights hours.
 Emergency medical attention may be given to your child.

 Medical information is kept confidential; however, it may be shared with the appropriate education staff to ensure your student’s safety.

-A school nurse is available at the main program site only.
+A school nurse is available at the main program site (Holmes Elementary School) during weeks 1, 4 and 5 only.

 Students are expected to be safe, respectful and responsible to be successful in Bright Lights classes.
 Parents may be contacted if a student is unable to follow these expectations.
 Teachers and staff may redirect or remove the student from an activity.
 If the student continues to be disruptive or inappropriate, demonstrates physical aggression or presents a flight risk, the student will be dismissed from the program for the remainder of the summer without a refund.